 A project is just a contract between the client and the agency while the formal form of SoW is a project charter.
 Project charter discusses the 7W’s of a project while project SoW just describes the project scope, deliverables, objectives, and assumptions.

 Components & Objectives of Project Charter Template

 A typical project charter is a formal document that covers all the project details with reasoning for everything.
 The main components of a project charter are; project overview, details, scope, team organization, resource planning, communication planning, signatories, and timeline.

 It also serves an important role in developing a clear understanding of the project’s key stakeholders and is used as a marketing tool for getting funds.
 The fundamental elements of a simple project charter document are;

 - Project statement and scope of the project

 - Success criteria of the project

 - Project key requirements and deliverables

-- An estimated budget of the project
+- An estimated budget for the project

 - Project schedule and milestones